LightningCreations/lclib/doc/IOWrapper.md

 <h4>Methods</h4>
 <h5>read</h5>

 ```cpp
 size_t read(void* ptr,size_t size); //(1)
 int read(); //(2)
 ```

-(1): size_t read(void* ptr,size_t size)
-Reads size bytes from the underlying file into the object pointed to by ptr. ptr must satisfy the same requirements as specified by InputStream::read
+(1): Reads size bytes from the underlying file into the object pointed to by ptr. ptr must satisfy the same requirements as specified by InputStream::read
-(2): int read()
-Reads a single byte from the underlying file and returns it or EOF if the file has reached the end of file.
+(2): Reads a single byte from the underlying file and returns it or EOF if the file has reached the end of file.

 <h6>Exception Guarantee</h6>
 Neither method will throw any exceptions